-$^{^{1}}$ It depends on the computer time you can spend whether you try 50, 100, 200 or 1000 simulations.
+1It depends on the computer time you can spend whether you try 25, 50, 100 or 200 simulations.
 It may need lots of time, because each time a complete bootstrap simulation has to be carried out.
 You can always downsize your simulations by simulating fewer datasets and/or varying the number of bootstrap replicates.